 Every investor in The Walt Disney Company (NYSE:DIS) should be aware of the most powerful shareholder groups.
 With 63% stake, institutions possess the maximum shares in the company.
 That is, the group stands to benefit the most if the stock rises (or lose the most if there is a downturn).

-And institutional investors saw their holdings value drop by 14% last week.
-The recent loss, which adds to a one-year loss of 7.7% for stockholders, may not sit well with this group of investors.
-Institutions or "liquidity providers" control large sums of money and therefore, these types of investors usually have a lot of influence over stock price movements.
-Hence, if weakness in Franchise Group's share price continues, institutional investors may feel compelled to sell the stock, which might not be ideal for individual investors.
+And institutional investors saw their holdings value drop by 11% last week.
+The recent loss, which adds to a one-year loss of 45% for stockholders, may not sit well with this group of investors.
+Often called “market makers”, institutions wield significant power in influencing the price dynamics of any stock.
+As a result, if the downtrend continues, institutions may face pressures to sell Walt Disney, which might have negative implications on individual investors.

-What Does The Institutional Ownership Tell Us About Franchise Group?
+What Does The Institutional Ownership Tell Us About Walt Disney?